The terms UX and UI are often used interchangeably. In this guide, learn about UX and UI design and the key differences between them.

 2. Wireframes vs Colors

 In the world of User Experience design, a wireframe is a visual guide that helps represent the skeletal framework of a website or application.
-Wireframes should map every single feature, and they should be devoid of unnecessary visuals and other distractions so as to create an easy flow for users to follow.
+Wireframes should map every single feature, and they should be devoid of unnecessary visuals and other distractions to create an easy flow for users to follow.
 UX designers will focus on these wireframes and create a site design that suits the user's needs.

 3. Information Architect vs Graphic Designer

-Though people mistakenly use the terms UX and UI as interchangeable, you will find a key difference when it comes to job titles for different departments.
-Information architecture is the structure, organization and relationships between the different parts of a website or app.
-Great information architecture is vital within UX design, where you need to support user goals with ease, and sites need to be intuitively navigable, which means that they are easy to use and understand without instruction.
+Though people mistakenly use the terms UX and UI interchangeable, you will find a key difference in job titles for different departments.
+Information architecture is the structure, organization and relationships between the other parts of a website or app.
+Excellent information architecture is vital within UX design, where you need to support user goals with ease, and sites need to be intuitively navigable, which means that they are easy to use and understand without instruction.
 The placement of elements on the page can either help or hinder users in finding what they need.
 This is where an information architect offers the specialist ability to design these features effectively.

 4. User Research vs Layouts

 UX design is about getting the user's perspective above everything else, so user research is vital here.
 User research enables companies to understand their users - not just what they want but how they behave, think and feel.
 This data can inform every decision made throughout the entire project.
-User research is extremely important in UX design because it ensures that decisions are based on data rather than assumptions.
+User research is critical in UX design because it ensures that decisions are based on data rather than assumptions.

 5. Scenarios vs Typography

-When it comes to UI design, it is much more focused on creating effective visual aspects such as typography and spacing and ensuring the interface allows for the smoothest intuitive user journey, as opposed to creating scenarios for user experience.
+Regarding UI design, it is much more focused on creating effective visual aspects such as typography and spacing and ensuring the interface allows for the smoothest intuitive user journey, as opposed to creating scenarios for user experience.
 Typography is one of the most important aspects of UI, as it directly impacts the final user experience and is also at the center of great design concepts.
 That's why, when designing any interface, you should pay close attention to the fonts used when creating your layout.

 The Verdict